Cameronmartincs/Cellular-Automata-Program-Concept/README.md

 -loading
 -adjustable windows size/zoom

 This project can be used by anyone, completely open sourse.
 Do not contact me with issues, please consider that this is not a final product.
+The program does not have a .exe, must upload to MS Visual Studio and start.

 Thank you,
 Cameron